A student stands in front of a religious building on a study abroad trip.

 Minor Requirements

-The Religious Studies minor is an 18-credit program exploring a variety of religions in their socio-historical contexts.
+The Religious Studies minor is an 18-credit program exploring a variety of religions in their socio-historical contexts, with a special emphasis on interfaith leadership and interreligious communication.

 Sample Courses